mtlynch/mtlynch.io/content/book-reports/antiracist/index.md

 * There are many similarities between taking standardized tests and weightlifting.
   * The people who can lift the heaviest weights aren't necessarily the strongest, but rather the people who combine strength with proper form.
-  * Students who score well on standardized tests are not necessarily the smartest, but rarhter the ones who combine their intelligence with skill at taking standardized tests.
+  * Students who score well on standardized tests are not necessarily the smartest, but rather the ones who combine their intelligence with skill at taking standardized tests.
 * Blacks have unequal access to test prep for standardized tests.
   * This makes standardized tests racist.
   * Discussing a black/white achievement gap based on standardized test scores is racist.